Level 12 / 99 York Street, Sydney, NSW 2000

 This includes moving outdoor activities indoors and may include cancelling outdoor events when the smoke is increased.
 Refer to the NSW Ministry of Health's Bushfire smoke resources for information on what you can do to avoid or reduce the impact of bushfire smoke on your health.

 There has been a significant toll on native wildlife due to the bushfires.
 If a member of the school community finds a sick, injured or orphaned native animal, please call WIRES on 1300 094 737.
-Please note the advice from the Department of Primary Industries on Helping wildlife after floods and fires.

 For schools that have livestock on school sites, a range of resources on managing livestock after a fire and contact information regarding water, feed and other animal recovery resources is available from the Department of Primary Industries.